 In 2013 during a Reddit Ask Me Anything

 "i actually know quite a few people (artists and otherwise) who are in open relationships, but don’t go around broadcasting it. neither do we. i don’t really hang with the poly community or go on “open marriage” pride marches. that being said, there aren’t a lot of people trying to oppress our way of doing things, not actively, at least. if people showed up with pitchforks on my lawn (and my friends’ lawns) regularly, doing some parades might start to look more tasty.

 and More Than Two to a questioner on Twitter

-, but if she ever talked much more about the subject, it doesn't immediately pop up on the web.
+, but if she ever talked much more about the subject, it's not very findable on the web.
 So, naturally, the poly world has been curious.

 A few days ago she did talk more about it, on the celebrity-chat podcast Talk The Line.
 And my fantasy balloon kind of went pssshshhhh.